AlansCodeLog/blender-debugger-for-vscode/README.md

 Install the Python extension for VS Code if you haven't already.

+In the lower left ([see #3 here](https://code.visualstudio.com/docs/python/python-tutorial#_prerequisites)), VS Code should have auto detected your Python install and set it as the interpreter.

 Go to the Debugging tab and add a configuration.
 Pick Python.
-You'll want the configuration that looks like this, you can delete the rest.
-There's no need to change the defaults.
+You'll want the configuration that looks like this, no need to change the defaults, you can delete the rest.

 ```JSON
    {